rkhan71/34/README.md

 square2 int
 );

 This table is built to contain the id to two squares from the table edges which overlap and produce a solution to the overall problem.
+An attempt at the code to fill this table was written in the file 'solution.py' however it does not work at the moment.